Augmentin (Amoxicillin/Clavulanate) versus ...

 The study2 compared extended-release formulation of clarithromycin with amoxicillin/clavulanate in the treatment of acute exacerbation of chronic bronchitis.
-Among clinically evaluable patients at test of cure, 85% and 87% of clarithromycin- and amoxicillin/clavulanate-treated patients, respectively, demonstrated clinical cure; among clinically and bacteriologically evaluable patients, 92% versus 89%, respectively, demonstrated bacteriologic cure.
+Among clinically evaluable patients at test of cure, 85% of clarithromycin- and 87% of amoxicillin/clavulanate-treated patients, demonstrated clinical cure; among evaluable patients, 92% versus 89%, respectively, demonstrated bacteriologic cure.
 Overall pathogen eradication rates were similar in the 2 groups (88% clarithromycin, 89% amoxicillin/clavulanate).
-Rates of premature discontinuation for any reason were different: 3% (4/142) of clarithromycin-treated patients versus 12% (17/145) of amoxicillin/clavulanate-treated patients.
+Rates of premature discontinuation were different: 3% (4/142) of clarithromycin-treated patients versus 12% (17/145) of amoxicillin/clavulanate-treated patients.
 Adverse events generally occurred with a similar frequency.
 However, taste alteration was more common with clarithromycin (9/142) than with amoxicillin/clavulanate (1/145).
 Mean severity scores for gastrointestinal adverse events showed a significant difference between groups (1.16 for clarithromycin- and 1.58 for amoxicillin/clavulanate).

 The efficacy of clarithromycin is comparable with Augmentin in the treatment of acute otitis media in children.
 Clarithromycin is better tolerated with a lower incidence of gastrointestinal side effects.